Project Background

 Development Status

 The core functionality for both local and global alignment is implemented.
-While the tool is fully functional, additional features and improvements are always being considered.
+The tool recently underwent a major performance update, introducing C-based acceleration for affine gap penalty calculations.
 Contributions and feedback from the community are welcome.